Vickicodes/moviefight/README.md

 # Movie Fight
 A game that compares different movies, the movie with the biggest numbers wins!

+A user can search for a movie which is then shown on one side of the screen, a second movie is then searched for on the second side of the screen which is also shown.
+Those two movies are then compared, the movie with the biggest score wins.

 # Live site
 https://vickicodes.github.io/moviefight/